WUK-SR/banner_magic/README.md

 Version 2.3.0

-Banner Magic is a semi-automatic HTML banner creation application that can be used to speed up the process.
+Banner Magic is a semi-automatic HTML banner creation application that can be used to speed up the process of creating banner assets.

 There are 2 steps to running Banner Magic -
 <br/>